We aim to maximise the visibility and representation of migrant women in professional Australia.

 Closing the gap between migration and professional employment for women

 As migrant women ourselves, we know first-hand how challenging the migration experience can be, placing many migrants -especially women- in vulnerable positions.
 They can encounter a lack of opportunities, discrimination, isolation, mental health issues, and domestic violence amongst other challenges and hardships.

-Maximise the potential and contribution of professional migrant women through meaningful employment.
+Maximise the visibility and representation of migrant women in professional Australia.

 Equality and representation for diverse women.